-Let's all take a deep breath -- and now let it out slowly -- and admit to ourselves over the past decade we've done a poor job of teaching our readers the difference between news, opinion, and editorial content.
+Let's all take a deep breath -- and now let it out slowly -- and admit to ourselves over the past decade or two we've done a poor job of teaching our readers the difference between news, opinion, and editorial content.

 With the proliferation of online news sources and social media sites it's become easier for angry, mixed-up readers to criticize the newspaper without knowing or understanding how hard we work to publish balanced and unbiased news stories.

 Because many online sources of so-called news have little or no formal training in journalism, reporting on the days events with bitter biased opinion rather than balanced factual news stories, we are all washed with the same brush.

 Yes, today readers believe the lines are blurred between news and opinion; and at times perhaps their perception is more accurate than we'd like to admit.